damipoc/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to Jordan and different other trainers at QA for in depth teaching of the different tools and languages used in the project.
+* Stackoverflow is a life saver.